 - Christmas trees will be picked up

-from the curbside for two weeks, beginning the week of Dec.
-26th and
+from the curbside for two weeks, beginning the week of December 26thth and

-continuing through the week of January 2nd, on your normal city
+for the first two weeks in January on your normal city

 collection day.
 Trees will be recycled into mulch, so please make